cchandre/Polarimetry/README.md

  * <img src="https://github.com/cchandre/Polarimetry/blob/master/pypolar/icons/delete_forever.png" alt=" " width="30"/> reinitializes the `Show/Save` and `Variable` tables.
-  * Checkbox `perROI`: if selected, the results are displayed and saved separately for each ROI; otherwise, the results are displayed and saved by grouping all ROIs.
+  * Checkbox `per ROI`: if selected, the results are displayed and saved separately for each ROI; otherwise, the results are displayed and saved by grouping all ROIs.

-*Convention for the origin of the angles*: The orientation angles &rho; (for sticks and histograms) are computed with the following convention, related to the field of view.
+*Convention for the origin of the angles*: The orientation angles &rho; (for sticks and histograms) are computed counter-clockwise with the convention specified in the following image, related to the field of view.
 Please also note the numbering of the pixels in the horizontal and vertical axes.
+For 4polar methods, the angle &eta;

 <img src="https://github.com/cchandre/Polarimetry/blob/master/pypolar/convention.png" alt=" " width="300"/>